v-grishechko/android-guidelines/project_style_guidelines.md

         count = 1;
     }

-Whereas for line wraps, 8 spaces should be used:
+Whereas for line wraps, 4 spaces should be used:

     String userAboutText =
         "This is some text about the user and it is pretty long, can you see!"

 ### 2.2.9 If-Statements

 #### 2.2.9.1 Use standard brace style

 Braces should always be used on the same line as the code before them.
+Do this:

+	class SomeClass {
+    	private void someFunction() {
+        	if (isSomething) {

+        	} else if (!isSomethingElse) {

+        	} else {

+        	}
+    	}
+	}

  For example, avoid doing this:

     class SomeClass